 Interest expense, net.
-Interest expense, net was \$12.1 million for the year ended December 31, 2017, an increase of \$3.8 million, or 46%, from interest expense, net of \$8.3 million for the year ended December 31, 2016.
-The increase in interest expense was primarily due to current year interest expense recorded from the Convertible Notes and the Credit Agreement partially offset by interest income from investments.
+Interest expense, net was \$12.5 million for the year ended December 31, 2019, a decrease of \$0.1 million, or 1%, from interest expense, net of \$12.6 million for the year ended December 31, 2018.
+The decrease in interest expense, net was primarily due to increased interest income from investments, which partially offset current year interest expense recorded from the 2022 and 2026 Convertible Notes and the Credit Agreement.

-Other expense, net.
-Other expense, net was \$1.3 million for the year ended December 31, 2017, an increase of \$0.1 million, or 6%, from other expense, net of \$1.2 million for the year ended December 31, 2016.
-The increase in other expense, net resulted primarily from exchange rate changes in the current period.
+Other income, net.
+Other income, net was \$13.7 million for the year ended December 31, 2019, an increase of \$13.6 million, over 100%, from other income, net of \$0.1 million for the year ended December 31, 2018.
+The increase in other income, net resulted primarily from a foreign exchange gain from the remeasurement of our intercompany loan and an unrealized gain on our equity investment in ClearPoint., or our Equity Investment, of \$2.2 million, partially offset by exchange rate changes in the current period.

-Income tax expense.
-Income tax expense was \$1.3 million for the year ended December 31, 2017, an increase of \$0.8 million, or 135%, from income tax expense of \$0.6 million for the year ended December 31, 2016.
-We incurred income tax expense in various foreign jurisdictions, and our foreign tax liabilities are largely dependent upon the distribution of pre-tax earnings among these different jurisdictions.
+Income tax (expense) benefit.
+Income tax expense was \$11.7 million for the year ended December 31, 2019, a change of \$11.7 million, over 100%, from income tax benefit of \$0.03 million for the year ended December 31, 2018.
+We incurred income tax expense in various ex-U.S. jurisdictions, and our ex-U.S. tax liabilities are largely dependent upon the distribution of pre-tax earnings among these different jurisdictions.
 We are paying minimum income taxes in the United States because of incurred losses in the various state jurisdictions.